Job no: 507483

 A strong experimental background with evidence of experimental skills related to cell biology is mandatory.
 The candidates must have extensive experience in CRISPR/Cas9 gene editing, cell survival or sensitivity assays after treatment with DNA damage inducing agents and small molecule inhibitors, γ-H2AX assay, flow cytometry and fluorescence-activated cell sorting (FACS).
 Previous working experience with cell cultures of mouse embryonic fibroblasts and human fibroblasts is preferred.

 To be considered for this position, please upload a Curriculum Vitae, three (3) letters of recommendations, and a statement of research interest.

 Final candidate will be required to provide official transcripts to the hiring department upon hire.
 A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
 Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approval by National Association of Credential Evaluation Services (NACES), which can be found at http://naces.org/.

-Application must be submitted by 11:55 p.m.
+Application review will begin September 12, 2018.
+Applications must be submitted by 11:55 p.m.
 (ET) of the posting end date.

 This requisition has been reposted.
 Previous applicants are still under consideration and need not apply.